How to recognize a diamond on a ring?

 - Rutile

-Here are some methods to distinguish between these stones and real diamonds.
-The techniques to recognize a real diamond from a fake on a ring , earrings or a necklace are identical.
+Here are some ways to distinguish these stones from real diamonds.
+The techniques for recognizing a real diamond from a fake on a ring , earrings, or necklace are identical.

 How to recognize a real diamond on a ring using a magnifying glass

-Diamonds that have no imperfections are extremely rare.
-It is unlikely that you will ever have the opportunity to hold one in your hands.
-Examining a diamond under a magnifying glass is therefore a good way to ensure its authenticity .
-If you cannot see any imperfections, there is a good chance that it is a synthetic diamond or a stone that is worthless.
+Diamonds without any imperfections are extremely rare.
+It's unlikely you'll ever get the chance to own one.
+Examining a diamond under a magnifying glass helps ensure its authenticity .
+If you can't see any imperfections, chances are it's a synthetic diamond or a worthless stone.

 The heat test

 Diamonds have their own thermal properties, namely a low contact temperature .
-In short, at room temperature a diamond feels cold (just like a metal plate at 50° feels much warmer than a piece of wood at the same temperature).
+In short, at room temperature a diamond feels cold (just as a metal plate at 50° feels much hotter than a piece of wood at the same temperature).
 If you put the tip of your tongue on the diamond and it feels cold, it must be a real one.
-If it feels warm, it is probably a zirconia or something else.
+If it feels warm, it's probably zirconia or something else.

 The fog test to recognize a real diamond